skamalad/shikhsha_final/README.md

 Once complete, it will still take a few minutes to spin up - grab a coffee.

-Navigate back to App Engine > Dashboard.
-In the upper right of the window you'll see a link to launch the app - click it.

-At this point the application should be deployed and functional.
-If there is a blank screen when you try to access the app, or NGINX shows a timeout error, consult Cloud Logging to troubleshoot.

 ##### Enable  Identity Aware Proxy

+Note that login to the application *will fail* if IAP is not enabled - you will see NGINX errors if you try to access it before turning on IAP.

 In order to only allow specified domain users to access the application,[ Identity-Aware Proxy](https://cloud.google.com/iap/docs/managing-access#turning_on_and_off) must be enabled. _Note non-domain users will not be able to access the application regardless of whether IAP is enabled as it is configured as an internal application only: [Google has hard review requirements](https://support.google.com/cloud/answer/9110914?hl=en) before it will allow apps hosted on GCP to request OAuth permissions for public account access._